rosado-io/docs/get-started/react-native.md

 * React Native 0.60.0 or higher

 {% hint style="info" %}
-React Native have released the [New Architecture](https://reactnative.dev/docs/new-architecture-intro) since 0.68.
-Unfortunately, we do not yet support this architecture at this moment.
+React Native have opt-in support for the [New Architecture](https://reactnative.dev/docs/new-architecture-intro) since 0.68.
+Given that the New Architecture is still considered as unstable, we do not support it at the moment.
 {% endhint %}

 ## Setup Application in Authgear